 Note buyers require a complete, documented servicing history — payment records, borrower correspondence, default notices, and loss mitigation steps.
 Gaps in that record created by an ad hoc default workflow reduce bid prices and eliminate some buyers entirely.
 A professionally serviced note with a clean default record is a liquid asset; one with documentation gaps is priced as a distressed asset regardless of the underlying collateral quality.

-What is the difference between judicial and non-judicial foreclosure cost for private lenders?
+What is the difference between judicial and non-judicial foreclosure for private lenders?

-Judicial foreclosure — required in states like New York and Florida — typically costs $50,000–$80,000 in total fees, attorney time, and carrying costs due to court involvement and longer timelines.
-Non-judicial (power of sale) foreclosure in states like California and Texas runs under $30,000 when notice and procedural requirements are correctly documented.
-The documentation quality upstream of foreclosure is the primary variable that controls which end of those ranges you land on.
+Judicial foreclosure — required in states like New York and Florida — runs substantially higher in total cost due to court involvement, mandatory timelines, and attorney fees accumulated across a longer process.
+Non-judicial (power of sale) foreclosure in states like California and Texas is significantly less expensive when notice and procedural requirements are correctly documented from loan boarding.
+Documentation quality upstream of foreclosure is the primary variable that controls which end of the cost spectrum you land on.

 This content is for informational purposes only and does not constitute legal, financial, or regulatory advice.
 Lending and servicing regulations vary by state.
 Consult a qualified attorney before structuring any loan.